small-tech/auto-encrypt-localhost/README.md

 You can use these certificates for local development without triggering self-signed certificate errors.

-It should __Just Work™__ 🤞

-Auto Encrypt Localhost is used in [Site.js](https://sitejs.org), a personal web tool for human beings (not startups or enterprises) that lets you develop, test, and deploy your secure static or dynamic personal web site with zero configuration.

 For more details on how Auto Encrypt Localhost works behind the scenes, please [see the mkcert README](https://github.com/FiloSottile/mkcert/blob/master/README.md).

-## Advanced usage
+## Detailed usage

-Auto Encrypt Localhost is exposed as a function and it accepts an optional parameter object with optional `options` and `settingsPath` properties.
+Auto Encrypt Localhost is exported as a function that accepts an optional parameter object with optional `options` and `settingsPath` properties.
 The defaults for both are shown below.

 ```js
 autoEncryptLocalhost({ options: {}, settingsPath: '~/.small-tech.org/auto-encrypt-localhost' })